iRayan7/startupschool19/README.md

 * Q/A
     * LTV (Customer lifetime value) should not be paired with CAC (Customer acquisition cost).
 When you are focused on paid growth look at payback period (0 days?).
 ### [Analytics for Startups](https://www.startupschool.org/videos/84)
+* Why analytics and data?
+    1. Test product market fit.
+    2. Focus the team.
+    3. Operate/grow the company.
+* Funnels: Sequential series of steps your users go through to actually get value and then pay you.
+    * Typical funnel for B2B and B2C companies: you acquire a user, engage him over a period of time (this loop is called retention) and then monetize him.
+    * Metrics both primary and secondary are performance indicators on top of each stage in the funnel.
+        1. On top of Acquisition: How many signups this week vs last?
+            * Signups per week
+        2. On top of Engagement: How many users are re-engaged week over week?
+            * Retention cohorts
+                * Which metric do you pick? a metrics that represent value (Airbnb -> Bookings, Uber -> rides)
+                *
+        3. On top of Monetize: How much revenue are we making week over week?
+            * Revenue
+* Stack over time:
+    *
+    * Open as much communication channels with your customers as you can.
+    * [10:07 -> 13:18 must watch if interested)
+* Best in class tools:
+    * Improving product usability:
+        * [fullstory](https://www.fullstory.com/): to watch how users interact with your product.
+        * Small usability issues might drive metrics down!
+    * 43-min founder email:
+        * [customer.io](https://cutomer.io): you can specify a certain amount time to send an email from founders after user signup.
+        * A way to start the connection between you and the users.
+    * Democratize data access:
+        * [Google big query and Mode](https://mode.com/big-query/): to find answers to questions normal data analytics tools can’t answer.
+        * Good after PMF stage.
+    * Tools change -every 2 years-, don’t overthink which tool to choose.
+Just pick one and set your self up for change.
+* A nice gift for early-stage startups! checkout slide 36.
+* 👨‍💻 Very practical talk.
+Recommend it to after MVP stage startups.

 #### WEEK 3
 ### How Investors Measure Consumer Startups
 ### How Investors Measure B2B Startups